dTeem/dTeem/README.md

 👋 Hi, I’m Tim

-I started in web development and wanting to become a software engineer.
+I started in web development and wanting to be a software engineer.

 I’m currently learning various programming languages to pursue my dream